 An applicant seeking asylum based on membership in a particular social group must establish that the group is: (1) composed of members who share a common immutable characteristic, (2) defined with particularity, and (3) socially distinct within the society in question.”

 In Matter of A-R-C-G, the Board ruled that “married women in Guatemala who are unable to leave their relationship” are a “cognizable particular social group that forms the basis for a claim for asylum or withholding.”
-While the particular social groups proffered by Ms. Ortega Rodriguez are slightly different from the particular social group in A-R-C-G, the analysis provided by the Board can be applied to Ms. Ortega Rodriguez’s case and the legal arguments and country condition evidence the Board relied on in determining the immutability, social distinctness, and particularity of Ms. A-R-C-G’s social group mirrors the evidence submitted on behalf of Ms. Ortega Rodriguez to establish the parameters of her particular social groups.
+While the particular social groups proffered by Ms. Stern are slightly different from the particular social group in A-R-C-G, the analysis provided by the Board can be applied to Ms. Stern’s case and the legal arguments and country condition evidence the Board relied on in determining the immutability, social distinctness, and particularity of Ms. A-R-C-G’s social group mirrors the evidence submitted on behalf of Ms. Stern to establish the parameters of her particular social groups.

 The particular social groups of Colombian Women and Colombian Women in Domestic Relationships are immutable

-The defining characteristics of Ms. Ortega Rodriguez’s social groups – gender, nationality, and relationship status – are unchangeable and therefore immutable.
+The defining characteristics of Ms. Stern’s social groups – gender, nationality, and relationship status – are unchangeable and therefore immutable.
 Particular social groups defined by gender and nationality—such as similarly situated “Guatemalan Women” —have been found cognizable by various immigration judges across the country, including New York City judges.
-Further, Ms. Ortega Rodriguez’s status in a domestic relationship with Guillermo is also immutable.
+Further, Ms. Stern’s status in a domestic relationship with Mateo is also immutable.
 In Colombia, a pervasive machismo culture engrained in every layer of society makes it nearly impossible for women to leave their partners without risking their lives.
-In this case specifically, Guillermo kept Ms. Ortega Rodriguez in the relationship even after she tried to leave him, demonstrating her inability to leave her domestic relationship.
-Guillermo called her persistently and from different phone numbers, insulted and threatened revenge, got her terminated from her long-standing job at a bank, tracked her moves and whereabouts, stalked her when she found another job, and ultimately threatened to main and kill her by first throwing acid on her face if she did not return to him within one month.
-Ms. Ortega Rodriguez was so terrified for her life that she fled to the United States as soon as she could, within weeks after Guillermo’s ultimatum.
+In this case specifically, Mateo kept Ms. Stern in the relationship even after she tried to leave him, demonstrating her inability to leave her domestic relationship.
+Mateo called her persistently and from different phone numbers, insulted and threatened revenge, got her terminated from her long-standing job at a bank, tracked her moves and whereabouts, stalked her when she found another job, and ultimately threatened to maim and kill her by first throwing acid on her face if she did not return to him within one month.
+Ms. Stern was so terrified for her life that she fled to the United States as soon as she could, within weeks after Mateo’s ultimatum.
 Colombian society’s acceptance of domestic violence and discriminatory views of women reinforce this exact form of control by male partners.
 The prevalence of “machismo” culture in Colombia endorses the belief that women do not have the right to end a relationship due to their subservient status.